renzibei/hashtable-bench/README.md

 ## Results

-Here we show some of the test results.
+Here we show part of the test results.
 For complete test results, users can visualize the csv data using the tools we provide.

 ### Tested Hash functions and Hash maps